SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 The purpose of this report is to illustrate data processing and modelling method used in this analysis as well as inferences and conclusions one can draw from it.

-Project target is providing the analysis result to clients who want to get a preliminary understanding of how procrasination and life satisfaction scale are associated with the following factors:
+Project target is providing the analysis result to clients who want to get a preliminary understanding of how procrastination and life satisfaction scale are associated with the following factors:

 * Age

 * Gender

-* Children(having children or not and how many children)
+* Children (having children or not and how many children)

 * Education Level

-* Work Status(full time or part time)
+* Work Status (full time or part time)

 * Annual Income